Types of Symmetries of Knots: Introduction

 \item \textit{2-periodicity}, abbreviated 2P.
 Here the action on $S^3$ is orientation-preserving, fixing a $1$-dimensional unknotted circle disjoint from the knot.
 The action on the knot is therefore free and orientation-preserving.
 A hyperbolic symmetric knot of this type is depicted in Figure \ref{fig:10_67}. \item \textit{Strong negative amphichirality}, abbreviated SNAc.
 Here the action of $\tau$ on $S^3$ is orientation-reversing, fixing $2$ points that lie on the knot.
 The action on the knot is therefore also orientation-reversing.
 A hyperbolic symmetric knot of this type is depicted in Figure \ref{fig:8_17}. \item \textit{Strong invertibility}, abbreviated SI.
 Here the action on $S^3$ is orientation preserving, fixing an unknotted circle that meets the knot in two points.
 The action on $K$ is orientation-reversing.
 A hyperbolic symmetric knot of this type is depicted in Figure \ref{fig:8_10}. \item \textit{$S^2$-reflection}, abbreviated 2R.
 Here the action on $S^3$ is orientation-reversing by reflection across an embedded $2$-sphere that meets the knot in $2$ points.
 The action on $K$ is orientation-reversing.
 This type of symmetry does not arise for prime knots.
 The square knot of \cite[3.D~Example 10]{Rolfsen2003} admits a $C_2$-action of this type, exchanging the trefoil summands. \end{enumerate}

-\begin{remark} The examples in Figures \ref{fig:12n_749}--\ref{fig:8_10} are hyperbolic knots and have been chosen so that the indicated $C_2$-symmetry is the only possible type of nontrivial symmetry on any knot $K$ that is (non-equivariantly) equivalent to the given one.
-This can be deduced using the results of Section \ref{sec:relNonRigid} and the information about each of the knots used in the KnotInfo database \cite{knotinfo}. \end{remark}
+\begin{remark} The examples in Figures \ref{fig:free2period}--\ref{fig:8_10} are hyperbolic knots and have been chosen so that the indicated $C_2$-symmetry is the only possible type of nontrivial symmetry on any knot $K$ that is (non-equivariantly) equivalent to the given one.
+This can be deduced using the results of Section \ref{sec:relNonRigid} and a computation of the full symmetry group in SnapPy \cite{SnapPy}. \end{remark}